 A newly elected Labour/New Zealand First coalition government with a confidence-and-supply agreement with the Green Party announced a Families Package in December 2017 that came into effect on 1 July 2018.
 This package of family support policies built on Working for Families and included a new Best Start tax credit of $60 per week for the year following the birth of every child born on, or after, 1 July 2018.
-Best Start payments after the child is one year-old are related to household income.
-The Best Start tax credit will also be paid to caregivers who get the Orphan’s or Unsupported Child Benefits and the Foster Care Allowance.
+Best Start payments after the child was one year old were related to household income.
+The Best Start tax credit was also paid to caregivers receiving the Orphan’s or Unsupported Child Benefits and the Foster Care Allowance.

-The Family Package increased Working for Family tax credits and Accommodation Supplement payments for some parents and extended the number of parents receiving these forms of support.
-Accommodation support depends on local housing costs, accommodation costs, family income, cash assets and family circumstances.
+The Families Package increased Working for Families tax credits and Accommodation Supplement payments for some parents and enlarged the number of parents receiving these forms of support.
+The level of accommodation support depended on housing costs, family income and circumstances, and cash assets.
 Winter Energy Payments to assist with the cost of heating homes also came into effect on 1 July 2018.
-Those eligible include people on main benefits such as New Zealand Superannuation, Veteran’s Pensions, Jobseeker Support, Sole Parent Support, Supported Living Payment, Young Parent Payment and Emergency Benefit.
+Those eligible included people on main benefits such as New Zealand Superannuation, Veteran’s Pensions, Jobseeker Support, Sole Parent Support, Supported Living Payment, Young Parent Payment and Emergency Benefit.

-The Families Package replaced tax cuts the outgoing National-led government had planned for 1 July 2018.
+The Families Package replaced tax cuts promised by the outgoing National-led government.

-Commentators have highlighted the consequences for children of poverty.
-For example, children from low-income families have more than twice the incidence of chronic illness and disabilities as children living in families on higher incomes, and are more likely to experience social impairments, and emotional and conduct disorders.
+Commentators have highlighted the consequences of poverty for children.
+Children from low-income families have more than twice the incidence of chronic illness and disabilities as those living in families on higher incomes, and are more likely to experience social impairments, and emotional and conduct disorders.

-The 2018 Budget included funding for two new expert units directed at reducing child poverty – The Child Poverty Unit and the Child Wellbeing Unit.
-Legislation introduced by Prime Minister Jacinda Ardern, as Minister for Child Poverty Reduction, will require present and future governments to set targets to reduce child poverty.
+The 2018 Budget included funding for two new expert units directed at reducing child poverty – the Child Poverty Unit and the Child Wellbeing Unit.
+Legislation introduced by Prime Minister Jacinda Ardern, as Minister for Child Poverty Reduction, required present and future governments to set targets to reduce child poverty.

 In July 2007 the Labour government began funding early childhood education without parental fees for all children aged three to five years for up to six hours a day and up to 20 hours a week.
 Although the fees charged by many centres exceeded the maximum subsidy, the reforms substantially improved state support for early childhood education.
 Parents of children aged three to five years could receive a mix of both the childcare subsidy and the subsidy for 20 hours of early childhood education if their low income childcare subsidy was for over 20 hours per week.

 In 2015 public and private spending on early childhood education for children over three years old placed New Zealand in the top third of countries belonging to the Organisation for Economic Co-operation and Development (OECD) as a percentage of gross domestic product.
-Ninety-four percent of four year-olds and 89% of three year-olds were enrolled in early childhood education in 2015.
-This is related to policy directed at subsidising the costs of early childhood education for those over three years-old.
-Eighty-seven percent of early childhood expenditure is public spending.
-State expenditure takes the form of subsidies from government to private providers.
-In New Zealand most five year-olds being are in primary school.
-In most comparable OECD countries early childhood education continues for five year-olds.
+Ninety-four per cent of four-year-olds and 89% of three-year-olds were enrolled in early childhood education in 2015.
+This is related to policy directed at subsidising the costs of early childhood education for those over three.
+Eighty-seven per cent of early childhood expenditure is public spending.
+State expenditure takes the form of subsidies to private providers.
+In New Zealand most five=year-olds attend primary school.
+In most comparable OECD countries early childhood education continues for five-year-olds.

-Hundreds of people marched on Parliament grounds on 28 March 2007, singing the national anthem and shouting their opposition to what they dubbed the ‘Anti-smacking’ Bill.
+Hundreds of people marched to Parliament grounds on 28 March 2007, singing the national anthem and shouting their opposition to what they dubbed the ‘Anti-smacking’ Bill.
 One of the demonstrators, Louise Simpson, said that the legislation was ‘social engineering’.
-On the same day, celebrity supporters inked their handprints to a big banner headed ‘Hands Up for Change’, which was handed to MPs supporting the bill.
+On the same day, celebrity supporters inked their handprints to a big banner headed ‘Hands Up for Change’ which was handed to MPs supporting the bill.

 Prime Minister John Key stated after the referendum that the 2007 legislation was working well.
-However, the government decided that the law would be changed if a review of procedures showed that parents were being criminalised for lightly smacking their children.
-A series of police reviews found there had been 8 prosecutions for smacking between 2007 and 2013 and there was no indication by the government that the law would be changed.
+However, the law would be changed if a review of procedures showed that parents were being criminalised for lightly smacking their children.
+Police reviews found that there had been just eight prosecutions for smacking between 2007 and 2013, and the law was not changed.

-Māori and Pasifika whānau are overrepresented among those with lowest incomes.
-They are also families that are most dependent on welfare benefits.
-Analyses of child poverty have highlighted the plight of children in these families, especially if their parents were not in paid work and not eligible for Working for Families tax relief.
+Māori and Pasifika whānau are overrepresented among those with the lowest incomes and the most dependent on welfare benefits.
+Analyses of child poverty have highlighted the plight of children in these families, especially if their parents were not in paid work and ineligible for Working for Families tax relief.

-In 2010 Whānau Ora was developed – a new approach to supporting families in need initiated by the Māori Party and adopted by the National Government.
-The focus was on whānau and the sets of relationships around them, rather than on welfare benefits for individuals.
-It recognized that state agencies such as Work and Income were not always the most appropriate organisations to work with families and also that communication between these agencies was limited.
+In 2010 Whānau Ora was developed – a new approach to supporting families in need initiated by the Māori Party and adopted by the National-led government.
+The focus was on whānau and the relationships around them, rather than on welfare benefits for individuals.
+It recognised that state agencies such as Work and Income were not always the most appropriate organisations to work with families, and also that communication between these agencies was limited.
 Interacting with multiple bureaucracies was often stressful for families needing support.

-Whānau Ora was developed to provide cross-government support to families in need through non-governmental organisations contracted to work closely with families to find out what will be useful for them.
-The programme was informed by a model of partnership between families and individuals who might support and assist them – identified as Kaiārahi (or navigators).
+Whānau Ora was developed to provide cross-government support to families in need through non-governmental organisations contracted to work closely with them.
+The programme was informed by a model of partnership between families and individuals who might support and assist them – identified as Kaiārahi (navigators).
 Kaiārahi met with individual families to find out directly from them what they saw as their needs and how they could be supported.
 They then liaised with non-governmental agencies to ensure that they had the support they needed.
-These non-governmental community organisations were contracted by commissioning bodies responsible to a central government agency for delivery of the programme.
+These non-governmental organisations were contracted by commissioning bodies responsible to a central government agency for delivery of the programme.

 Te ao Māori principles and practices shaped the development of this programme and it was specifically directed at supporting Māori and Pasifika families.
 However, it was available to families of all ethnicities in need of support.

 Baker, Maureen.
 Families, labour and love: family diversity in a changing world.
-Crows Nest: Allen and Unwin, 2001.
+Crows Nest, NSW: Allen and Unwin, 2001.